sebascert/docc/README.md

 ### Within a Git Repo

 A common scenario is wanting to track the documentation for a project.
 The straightforward approach is to discard the history of this repo, and just commit the project files into your project history.
-However, this becomes problematic when you need to upgrade to a different version of Document Compiler.
+However, this becomes problematic when you need to upgrade to a different version of Docc.

-A better solution is to use `git submodules`, with them you can manage the history of both your project and doc-compiler simultaneously by [forking](#github-fork) this repo and then using it as a submodule of your project.
+A better solution is to use `git submodules`, with them you can manage the history of both your project and docc simultaneously by [forking](#github-fork) this repo and then using it as a submodule of your project.

 > If you're not familiar with them, I highly recommend reading this
 > [guide](https://git-scm.com/book/en/v2/Git-Tools-Submodules).